Takeaways from Biden's State of the Union address

 His focus on highly specific issues -- like eliminating "junk fees" for consumers or reining in tech companies -- are areas the White House believes will resonate with Americans who aren't necessarily attuned to the ins-and-outs of Washington.

+At moments, his speech seemed tailor-made for a nation of annoyed consumers, down to annoyances about baggage fees on airlines and fine print on hotel bills.

-"Americans are tired of being played for suckers," he said, listing off a litany of consumer grievances.
+"Americans are tired of being played for suckers," he said, listing off the litany of common grievances.

 But Biden and his team are acutely aware that simply telling people their lives are improving won't cut it -- they have to actually feel it.
 Many of the accomplishments Biden helped passed over the past two years are still in the implementation phase, making their effects elusive for now.